 Overall: I like disposables because it’s not a huge, imposing camera and people don’t mind having their photo taken.
 This is a great entry to black and white film.
 The vignette is fun, and it’s a great camera to stick in your pocket on a night out.

-Lomography Simple Use Reusable Film Camera Color Negative 400
+The camera: Lomography Simple Use Reusable Color Negative Film Camera

 Rosario Oddo is a Seattle-based photographer, born in Chile in 1984, who has been constantly shooting film since the early 90s and her primary focus is to capture the charm of domestic, ordinary life.